 - Primordial Drake – It’s a good card which I would recommend crafting, as it’s played in multiple meta lists.
 If you don’t have it, however, check one of the replacements I’ve listed for the Legendaries.

-- The Curator and Ivory Knight are from Karazhan and if you don’t have it, there is – once again – no direct replacement for them.
-They’re pretty vital in the slower list, as they are great value tools.
-However, if you’re missing Karazhan, you can try going for a faster list which doesn’t run them instead – Murloc Paladin by Tholwmenos.
+- The Curator is from Karazhan and if you don’t have it, there is – once again – no direct replacement for them.
+It’s pretty in the slower list, as it’s a great value tool.
+But if you don’t have it, you can use any of the Legendary replacements or use the Aggro version of the deck instead.